Cyber Security Awareness Training for Employees

 - Callback Voice Phishing Simulation: Trains employees to identify and respond to fake callback requests that are typical in social engineering attacks.

-- Over 1700 Security Courses: Keepnet offers an extensive library of courses available in more than 30 languages, developed by top content providers, featuring interactive micro-videos and game-based learning to engage various learner types.
+- Over 3000+ Security Training Contents: Keepnet offers an extensive library of courses available in more than 30 languages, developed by top content providers, featuring interactive micro-videos and game-based learning to engage various learner types.

 - Continuous Security Awareness Training: Keepnet ensures that training content is always up-to-date, reflecting the latest phishing tactics and cyber threats.